What Is the Washington Lemon Law?

 Cash Settlement

-Receive a monetary payout for the unresolved issues with your car.
+Receive full compensation for the unresolved issues with your car.

 vehicle replacement